jxue03/Southwest-Aircraft-Routing-Optimization/README.md

 ## Results
-The optimization was solved using Gurobi with a time limit of 10 seconds and a MIP gap of 0.
+Gurobi internallly solves the LP relaxation using dual simplex, with a time limit of 10 seconds and a MIP gap of 0.
 For each turnaround-time scenario, Gurobi found an optimal solution with a 0.0000% optimality gap.

 | Minimum Turnaround Time | Feasible Connection Pairs | Optimized Aircraft Required | Selected Connections | Aircraft Saved vs. Actual | Percent Reduction |
 |---:|---:|---:|---:|---:|---:|